The Community Tracking Study

 Sixty sites (51 metropolitan areas and 9 nonmetropolitan areas) were randomly selected to form the core of CTS and to be representative of the nation as a whole.
 Twelve of the sites, consisting of metropolitan areas with more than 200,000 people, were studied in depth with site visits and survey samples large enough to draw conclusions about change in each community.
 The other 48 sites were studied less intensively with smaller survey samples and no site visits.

-CTS was a project of the Center for Studying Health System Change (HSC).
-Numerous publications about CTS, including the site visit reports, are available on the HSC website.
-HSC also provides HSCdataOnline, an interactive system that offers customized tabulations derived from the CTS surveys.
+CTS was a project of the Center for Studying Health System Change (HSC), an organization which no longer exists.
+HSCdataOnline is an interactive system that offers customized tabulations derived from the CTS surveys.

 Much of the information collected by CTS came from nationally representative surveys of households, health plans, and physicians that were conducted periodically by HSC.